-The treatment of stretch marks, whether “top down” or “bottom up” is very tolerable.
+The treatment, whether “top down” or “bottom up,” is very tolerable.
 Topical anesthesia makes the “top down” treatment of red and white stretch marks with laser and fractional devices comfortable.
 The “bottom up” approach, performed under local anesthesia, is also very comfortable once the local anesthetic has been instilled.

 Stretch Mark Removal Results

-How long does the stretch mark reduction procedure and program take?
+How long does the procedure and program take?

 There is little to no recovery following stretch mark removal and reduction treatment.
-There is some mild, burning discomfort and bruising following the treatment but, in general, most stretch marks are in easy-to-hide areas with clothing and the mild redness and swelling subsides over one to two weeks.
+There is some mild, burning discomfort and bruising following the treatment but, in general, most stretch marks are in easy-to-hide areas and the mild redness and swelling subsides over one to two weeks.
 The pinkness following the treatment with fractional radiofrequency devices and fractional lasers can take four to six weeks to completely disappear.
-Some patients may be prone to hyperpigmentation following this fractional treatment and intense pulsed light treatments and topical bleaching creams may be required to fade the pigmentation.
+Some patients may be prone to hyperpigmentation following this fractional treatment so intense pulsed light treatments and topical bleaching creams may be required to fade the pigmentation.
 Most patients can return to activities of daily living the following day.
-High-impact aerobic activities may take one to two weeks before returning to these activities, depending on the location and number of stretch mark regions treated.
-In general, the redness and swelling will take four to six weeks to completely subside and before bathing wear that does not cover the region should be worn
+It may take one to two weeks to resume high-impact aerobic activities, depending on the location and number of stretch mark regions treated.
+In general, the redness and swelling will take four to six weeks to completely subside and before bathing wear that does not cover the region can be worn

-What kind of results can I expect from my non-excisional stretch mark reduction treatments?
+What kind of results can I expect from my non-excisional reduction treatments?

-The non-excisional results of your stretch mark reduction and removal, with the use of fractional radiofrequency and fractional laser devices and under-the-skin radiofrequency and laser heating devices can be quite noticeable.
-Up until the last several years, there had been no treatment that was effective for stretch marks, but with these new approaches to combination treatment, both treating from above and below the stretch marks, patients can see 30% to 75% improvement in their red, white, or silvery mature stretch marks after a series of treatments.
+The results of your stretch mark reduction and removal with the use of fractional radiofrequency and fractional laser devices and under-the-skin radiofrequency and laser heating devices can be quite noticeable.
+Up until the last several years, there had been no treatment that was effective for stretch marks.
+However, with these new approaches to combination treatment, both treating from above and below, patients can see 30% to 75% improvement in their red, white, or silvery mature stretch marks after a series of treatments.

-Figure 9 A. The right side of the patient’s abdomen showing stretch marks.
+Figure 12.
+The right side of the patient’s abdomen showing stretch marks.
 The left side of their abdomen (circled in the image) was treated with the SpaMedica techniques described above and one can see that the treated side showed significant improvements.

-For those individuals with low abdominal stretch marks or stretch marks of the upper inner thigh or upper inner arm, excisional techniques can completely remove the stretch marks.
-However, with excisional techniques a patient is then exchanging a small scar for the removal of the stretch marks and the scar itself may need to be treated with vascular reduction lasers to minimize its appearance or remove any discolouration in the scar.
+For those individuals with low abdominal, upper inner thigh, or upper inner arm problem areas, excisional techniques can completely remove the stretch marks.
+However, with excisional techniques a patient is then exchanging a small scar for the removal of the marks and the scar itself may need to be treated with vascular reduction lasers to minimize its appearance or remove any discolouration.

 The improvement in the appearance of your stretch marks through the production of new collagen and elastin should last one or more years following treatment.
-However, the normal aging process of skin is one of degeneration of collagen and elastin.
-In order to maintain and prolong the improved appearance of your stretch marks indefinitely, a simple maintenance program is generally recommended.
+However, the normal aging process of the skin sees the degeneration of collagen and elastin.
+In order to maintain and prolong the improved appearance indefinitely, a simple maintenance program is generally recommended.

 Benefits of Treatment